 Since we’re on the topic of PFD or personal floatation devices, we offer another kayak safety tip.
 We recommend keeping a throwable floating cushion inside your kayak or boat.
 Should your own personal life vest fail, you still can use your external floatable cushion for buoyancy.
 As well, you can throw it to a fellow kayaker or boater who’s unintentionally entered the water.

 One important thing about kayaking is you want to dress for immersion, visibility and weather.
-Consider wearing bright colors for visibility.
+Consider wearing bright colors.
 It doesn’t make sense to wear all dark colors on your paddling adventure.
-If you should fall in, you won’t be visible to other boaters or Search and Rescue.
-So, wear a a wide brim hat or ball cap to keep the sun out of your eyes but also, your hat will protect your head from UV rays.
+In the event that you fall in, you won’t be visible to other boaters or rescue resources.
+So, wear a brightly colored brim hat to keep the sun out of your eyes and protect your head from UV rays.
 But also, to make yourself visible.

-Also, wear wick-away, UV resistant, long sleeve shirt and quick-dry pants just in case you fall in the water.
+Also, wear wick-away, UV resistant, brightly colored shirt and quick-dry trousers just in case you fall in the water.
 They will dry quicker than jeans or cotton fabrics.
 If you’re going to be paddling for long periods of time or in cooler water, investing in a wetsuit may not be a bad idea.
 Also, wearing polarized, glare-free sunglasses are a must!
 Don’t forget your croakies so your sunglasses or your prescription glasses don’t sink should they fall off your head into the water.